vivianmiranda/cocoa3_testing/README.md

 ### Installation of Cocoa's required packages via Cocoa's internal cache <a name="required_packages_cache"></a>

-This method is slow and not advisable.
+This method is slow and not advisable :stop_sign::thumbsdown:.
 When Conda is unavailable, the user can still perform a local semi-autonomous installation on Linux based on a few scripts we implemented.
 We provide a local copy of almost all required packages on Cocoa's cache folder named *cocoa_installation_libraries*.
 We assume the pre-installation of the following packages:

    - [Bash](https://www.amazon.com/dp/B0043GXMSY/ref=cm_sw_em_r_mt_dp_x3UoFbDXSXRBT);
    - [Git](https://git-scm.com) v1.8+;